'Wild rituals, human scarecrows & electromagnetic transmissions'

 Garden Radio - “Ragghio”by Etienne Gernez and Mads Pålsrud

-A very slow radio show that offers listeners the opportunity to listen to the soundscapes at Losaeter; between city and nature, land and sea, cars and boats, plants and bread.
+A very slow radio show that offered listeners the opportunity to listen to the soundscapes at Losaeter; between city and nature, land and sea, cars and boats, plants and bread.

 Sunday, June 18 (12pm)